mmiguel6288code/logarhythm/README.md

 with logger.file_open('/path/to/file.log'):
     logger.warning('goes to the file')
 ```
-## Logger hierarchy and level Overview
+## Logger Hierarchy and Level Overview
 1. Loggers have a level and messages have a level:
   - CRITICAL = 50
   - ERROR = 40